 I agree with those sentiments wholeheartedly.
 And, as someone who for a long time struggled with an unhealthy relationship with food, this line resonated with me especially: “Because when women stay on the sidelines because of insecurity, we are modeling unhealthy behavior to our children...”
 Amen, sister!

 But I think her message about throwing on that swimsuit and throwing caution to the wind can be expanded even further.
-It’s not just body image that can keep mothers on the sidelines.
+It could start with simple swimming lessons at home.
+We already own a pool, and recently spent a lot of time to find the right fiberglass pool supplier to get it fixed.
+All I need to do now is, turn on the water supply.
+And it’s not just body image that can keep mothers on the sidelines.
 Sometimes it’s the sheer effort involved in jumping into the game.
 Now, I’m certainly not trying to say that most moms are lazy – quite the opposite.
 All the logistics involved with getting X number of kids to the pool/beach/lake are daunting at best, and downright hellacious at worst.
 Sometimes just pulling into the parking lot with all family members in tact seems victorious enough – and at that point it’s pretty tempting just to spread out your towel on a lounge chair and relax under an umbrella with a

 stiff drink good book while your kiddos frolic in the water.
 Or, if your children are small enough to need constant supervision, it’s tempting to switch to auto-pilot as you relish in the opportunity to talk to any grown-up your child’s friends.